rsnobles/website-template/README.md

 You can create a new project from this template by running `taito project create: website-template`.
 Later you can upgrade your project to the latest version of the template by running `taito project upgrade`.
 To ensure flawless upgrade, do not modify files that have a **do-not-modify** note in them as they are designed to be reusable and easily configurable for various needs.
 In such case, improve the original files of the template instead, and then upgrade.

-NOTE: This template is a subset of [server-template](https://github.com/TaitoUnited/server-template/).
-Use the server-template instead, if you need more than just a static website.
+NOTE: This template is a subset of [full-stack-template](https://github.com/TaitoUnited/full-stack-template/).
+Use the full-stack-template instead, if you need more than just a static website.

 [//]: # (TEMPLATE NOTE END)
 # Project title